The Six Components of Modern Milieu Therapy

 The experiences of daily life, whether positive or negative — and the chance to examine them fully — are at the heart of milieu therapy.
 With the help of skilled guides, students use their own experiences to understand how they perceive and respond to life’s many events.
 Through this process, they can learn something about themselves and the world.
 Exploration helps the child gain personal insight, identify strengths, accept challenges and feel capable of facing life.

-Within milieu therapy, creating a treatment environment that is safe, predictable and empathetic helps children develop strong friendships within their peer groups.
+Within modern milieu therapy, creating a treatment environment that is safe, predictable and empathetic helps children develop strong friendships within their peer groups.
 New friendships nurture a new sense of competence and success.

 Regular extracurricular and social activities inside and outside of the classroom are designed to foster these relationships.
 They help children discover and build on current interests and passions.
 During these activities, clinicians and educators engage with the children to ensure all interactions are positive and supportive.
 When needed, children may also receive coaching on how to initiate, reciprocate and sustain friendly exchanges.